 Why Are Vegan Cakes So Dense?

 Often this is because there are not eggs and because of flour choices.
-In my cake, I used aquafaba, the clear liquid in cans of beans such as chickpeas or white beans.
+In my cakes, I often use aquafaba, the clear liquid in cans of beans such as chickpeas or white beans.
 It has little nutritional value, slight protein, but it is popular as an egg substitute.
+But lately I have been using apple sauce, which I used here, with great success.

-The other way I lighten the texture of my vegan cake is with both baking soda and baking powder for added lift.
+The other way I lighten the texture of my vegan cake is to add lemon juice to milk, so that it then reacts with baking soda to provide lift.
+Adding baking powder also adds lift.

 Why Does My Vegan Cake Fall Apart?

 Perhaps too much flour?
 I measure flour by loosening the flour in the bag with a fork.
 Then I spoon flour carefully into my measuring cups and tap to level.
-You can also weigh, but I don't have a scale and this method works well for me.
+You can also weigh, but I don't have a scale and this spooning method works well for me.